 - (h) to share information for the purpose of medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems

 The data is shared by local authorities, practice clinical systems and by provider trusts.

-We may share this information with and special category data with:
+We may share this information, including special category data, with:

 - GP Practices

 - East Berkshire Primary Out of Hours Service

 - Bracknell urgent care centre (One Medical Care)